-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Maluku to Raja Ampat

-Waow?
+Wow?
 This is the acronym for World Adventure Ocean Wide.
-This is the exclamation we let slip when we discover this three-masted end as a bird (as in the song): "Waow!"
+That's the exclamation you let out when you discover this bird-thin three-master (as in the song), "Waow!"

-I had a lot of fun ...
+Of course, I had a lot of fun with it...

 On the road of spices

 October 27, 2015.
 First night on board.
 In the half-light of my cabin, I watch for unknown noises.
 The boat creaks and sighs as it splits the waves.
 There is the muffled hum of the engines in the distance and the shuddering of the nearby water against the wood of the hull.
 I tame the sounds around me.

 But the sea is calm and the roll will remain moderate throughout the crossing.
 We make our way to the legendary Banda Islands, the spice islands (nutmeg, cinnamon, clove) that made the fortune of the VOC, the Dutch East India Company in the 17the and XVIIIe century.
 There is something exhilarating about following in the wake of the great navigators of yesteryear.